 What are the advantages of a sole proprietorship?

-- Simplicity—you’ll get a lot of the benefits of running a small business without a lot of the hassle.
+- Simplicity.
+You’ll get a lot of the benefits of running a small business without a lot of the hassle.
 A sole proprietorship is the easiest kind of business to start, by far, because you don’t have to take any formal action or file any paperwork to start one.
-In fact, if you’re already selling a service or a good for money, you’ve automatically formed a sole proprietorship.
+In fact, if you’re already selling a service or a good for money, you’re already a sole proprietor.
 (Congrats!)

 But there is one major disadvantage to a sole proprietorship.

 What are the disadvantages of a sole proprietorship?